UWFosterIT/uwsws/README.md

 Basic example below gives you hash of term data for winter 2013

     require 'uw_student_webservice'
-    service = UwStudentWebService.new
+    service = UwSws.new
     term    = service.term(2013, "winter")

 Maybe you want all the Geology courses from 1985?

     require 'uw_student_webservice'
-    service = UwStudentWebService.new
+    service = UwSws.new
     courses = service(1985, "winter", curriculum: "GEOG")

 For cases where you need to page through results you can check for the existance of ``service.next`` and make follow up queries based on it's data.

     require 'uw_student_webservice'
-    service = UWStudentWebService.new
+    service = UwSws.new
     courses = service.courses(1985, "autumn", curriculum: "GEOG", size: 25)
     puts service.next